the US, mark your calendars for Thursday, April 25, 2019 to kick off this year's drive to help teach kids about the work-a-day

 Depending on your childrens' ages, Take Your Child To Work Day can be a fun and engaging time spent with both kids and coworkers of all ages.

 Young toddlers, for example, can be provided with paper and crayons to keep them busy in between visits to bosses and coworkers.
 Watering office plants, arranging pens and pencils, or general "housekeeping" around your work space may even earn them a Big Helper award!

-Older kids might appreciate games and activities like company-themed scavenger hunts or competitive educational games that hone kids' skills for the business world.
+Older kids might appreciate games and activities like company-themed scavenger hunts or competitive educational or trivia games that hone kids' skills for the business world.
 For teens, Take Your Child To Work Day can center around a tour of the company's computer or communications programs, videoconferencing center, or other "cool" hi-tech operations.